openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Types of Discussion Posts
 ====================================

-When you make a contribution to a course discussion topic, it can typically be categorized as either a question or a discussion.
+When you make a contribution in a course discussion topic, you add your post as either a question or a discussion.

 * A *question* post raises an issue so that the course staff and community can provide answers.

 * A *discussion* post starts a conversation by sharing thoughts and reflections, and inviting community participation.

-When you add a post to a discussion topic, you specify whether it is a question or a discussion.
-When you visit the **Discussion** page for your course, a question mark image identifies posts that ask questions and a conversation bubble image identifies posts that start discussions.
+When you add a post to a discussion topic, you must specify whether it is a question or a discussion.

+After you make your post, on the **Discussion** page for your course, a question mark image identifies posts that ask questions and a conversation bubble image identifies posts that start discussions.